 And you can brew continuous batches of Jun Kombucha with a bit of care and maintenance, reaping the benefits over and over again.

 What Does Jun Kombucha Taste Like?

-Kombucha lovers find that Jun has a more balanced flavor that is delicate, pleasant, crisper, brighter, and contains more floral notes than black tea kombucha.
+Those who relish that kombucha taste find that Jun offers a more balanced flavor profile.
+It's delicate, delightful, crisper, brighter, and carries more floral notes than kombucha brewed with black tea

 THE CHAMPAGNE OF KOMBUCHA